shty32/shty32.github.io/index.md

 **My News:**

++ NEW (04/2021): One paper accepted to IJCAI 2021 on the topic of in-game choreography.

-+ NEW (04/2021): Our character auto-creation method is launched on the game "Naraka:Bladepoint"！
++ NEW (04/2021): Our character auto-creation method is launched on the new game "Naraka:Bladepoint"！

 + NEW (03/2021): Our new project ["Motion Completion Transformer"](https://arxiv.org/abs/2103.00776) is presented!